UNT Health Fort Worth: History

 In 2022, UNT Health Science Center's Physician Assistant, Health Care Management, Public Health, and Physical Therapy programs were ranked #33, #65, #90, and #97, respectively, by U.S. News & World Report.
 In its 2023 rankings, the publication also ranks Texas College of Osteopathic Medicine the top osteopathic medical school in the country for primary care.

+In 2022, the School of Biomedical Sciences started UNTHSC's first bachelors degree program in Biomedical Sciences.
+In June 2023, the Bachelor of Science in Biomedical Sciences received full accreditation from the Southern Association of Colleges and Schools.

 Community and school outreach programs include Fort Worth's annual Hispanic Wellness Fair and the annual Cowtown Marathon.
-HSC launched Fort Worth's first Mobile Pediatric Clinic in 2013 to deliver health care to children living in underserved parts of the city.
-In 2020, HSC Fort Worth helped lead the response to the COVID-19 pandemic in North Texas, opening two drive-through testing centers, assisting in contact tracing, educating the public with fact-based health and safety information and working to protect underserved and at-risk communities.
+In 2020, HSC Fort Worth opened two drive-through COVID testing centers.

+In September 2024, NBC News revealed that HSC had collected around 2,350 unclaimed bodies from Dallas County and Tarrant County since 2019, of which more than 830 bodies were subsequently selected for dissection and study, without the pre-death consent of the deceased or the consent of their survivors.
+The leasing of unclaimed bodies and body parts, as well as related laboratory space, to for-profit medical device makers and others generated revenue for HSC of around $2.5 million a year.
+In response to inquiries by NBC News, HSC announced the closure of the BioSkills Lab, the suspension of their Willed Body Program, and the firing of the program's leadership.

+In November 2024, UNT Health Science Center received a cease-and-desist letter from the Texas Funeral Service Commission, which stated that it had discovered in an October 2024 inspection that UNT Health Science Center had been illegally liquefying human remains using alkaline hydrolysis in a process known as water cremation, which is illegal in the state of Texas, and ordering a halt to the practice.

+In January 2025, UNT Health Science Center was awarded tenth place in the Lown Institute's 2024 Shrkeli awards, which seek to highlight profiteering and dysfunction in the healthcare industry.

 Academics

 UNT Health Science Center is governed by the University of North Texas Board of Regents.
 Through its five degree-granting schools, the health science center offers doctorate-, masters- and bachelors-level programs focusing on healthcare delivery and biomedical science.
-In order to promote and encourage inter-professional learning, the health science center uses an interprofessional education (IPE) model that brings together students from its various colleges and schools.
 Doctoral degrees offered include Doctor of Osteopathic Medicine (DO), Doctor of Philosophy (PhD), Doctor of Public Health (DrPH), Doctor of Physical Therapy (DPT), and Doctor of Pharmacy (PharmD).

 Master's degrees include Master of Science, Master of Health Administration, and Master of Physician Assistant Studies.
 In 2021, SBS received preliminary accreditation from Southern Association of Colleges and Schools Commission on Colleges to offer an online bachelor's degree in biomedical sciences.
 The initial cohort started in fall 2022, and was the first undergraduate program at UNT Health Science Center.